 Refer to Trine University's Withdrawal policy.
 The policy is outlined in the Withdrawal from the University section of the Trine University Course Catalog.
-Additional policies related to withdrawal, including Withdrawal/ Drop Schedule, Credit Balances/Refunds, and 1098-T Tax Information, are outlined in Section 2.15 Student Accounts.
+Additional policies related to withdrawal, including Withdrawal/ Drop Schedule, Credit Balances/Refunds, and 1098-T Tax Information, are outlined in the Trine University Student Handbook, Section 2.15 Student Accounts.
 The policy includes information regarding Administrative Withdrawal from the University.